12 - 13 NOVEMBER 2025 | ROTORUA

 Evolving a professional self – how the training students receive impact the type of addiction practitioner they become

-Dr Sam White, Executive Director, DAPAANZ
+Dr Sam White, Executive Director, dapaanz

 11.40am